andrewtrotman/JASSjr/README.md

 and

 	java JASSjr_search

+## Elixir ##
+The Elixir version can also be built manually to reduce startup times when searching

+	echo 'null' | elixirc JASSjr_search.exs > /dev/null

+and then run with

+	elixir -e 'SearchEngine.start'

+## Other ##
+The interpreted languages include a shebang and can be executed directly e.g.

+    ./JASSjr_index.py <filename>

+and

+    ./JASSjr_search.py

 # Evaluation #
 * Indexing the TREC WSJ collection of 173,252 documents takes less than 20 seconds on my Mac (3.2 GHz Intel Core i5).